olahsymbo/elk-fastapi-app-monitoring/README.md

    - [Running the App and ELK Stack](#running-elk-stack)

 ## Introduction
-This repository contains the configuration files and setup for an ELK (Elasticsearch, Logstash, Kibana) stack along with a FastAPI app that implements a POST request method.
+This repository contains the configuration files and setup for an ELK (Elasticsearch, Logstash, Kibana) stack along with a FastAPI app that implements CRUD methods.

 ## Getting Started